hms-dbmi/pic-sure-baseline-frontend/selenium-tests/README.md

 To run the regression Selenium tests on the baseline PICSURE-UI, follow the steps below:

+Prereq: The user needs to have Docker installed  (

+1.)
+Clone the XX branch and navigate to the (https://github.com/hms-dbmi/baseline-pic-sure/tree/update-selenium-read.me/selenium-tests/resources/testConfigsInt) (this link will change)

-1. If you are running the Selenium tests against baseline PIC-SURE, the tests are stored in the selenium-tests/src/test/resources/config.properties file
+1. If you are running the Selenium tests against baseline PIC-SURE, the tests are stored in the selenium-tests/src/test/resources/config.properties file.
-   (Atul: Currently there is no name "config.properties.file in this repo - is this correct name?)
-   If you are running the Selenium tests on your own instance of PIC-SURE, then copy the config.properties file.

 2. The config.properties file contains the mapping of the property value with the test data files path, which it will run against the test methods.

-3. TestData is stored in baseline-pic-sure\selenium-tests\resources\testConfigs  (Atul: There is no such file name)
+3. The tests and their expected values are stored in baseline-pic-sure\selenium-tests\resources\testConfigs  (Atul: There is no such file name)

 4. All the test data files have input and expected parameters - Testname, url,authmethod,Text to Search, Expected Patient count etc.
    (Atul where is this?)

+   Depending on OS:  Window: download gekodriver / (they need to grab the latest one) (https://github.com/mozilla/geckodriver/releases)

-5. The path to the config.properties file can be configurable.
+5. Linux: The path to the config.properties file can be configurable.
 To execute test cases on a different browsers you have to execute following scripts.

  To change the permission, for either Google or Firefox, first run: